Superphysics Superphysics

 Unmanufactured commodities were much cheaper than wheat in those barbarous times.

-• But this cheapness was not the effect of the high value of silver, but of the low value of those commodities.
+• But this cheapness was the effect of the the low value of those commodities.

-• It was not because silver then represent more labour, but because such commodities represented much fewer labour than in more opulent times.
+• Those commodities represented much fewer labour than in more opulent times.

-Silver must be cheaper in Spanish America than in Europe because it does not incur transportaion and insurance costs.
+Silver is cheaper in Spanish America than in Europe because it does not incur transportaion and insurance costs.

-Ulloa writes that not many years ago Buenos Aires, 21.5 pence was the price of an ox.
+• Ulloa writes that not many years ago in Buenos Aires, 21.5 pence was the price of an ox.

-In such fertile but uncultivated countries, cattle, poultry, game, etc. could be acquired with little labour and could purchase a very small quantity.
+In such uncultivated, fertile countries, cattle, poultry, game, etc. could be acquired with little labour.

-121 Labour, it must always be remembered, and not any particular commodity or set of commodities, is the real measure of the value both of silver and of all other commodities.
+121 Labour is the real measure of the value both of silver and of all other commodities.

 123 In every state of society, wheat is the produce of human industry.